miklevin/MikeLev.in/_posts/2025-05-22-the-calm-before-the-nlweb.md

 they searched with in Google to get there.
 If people like what they find, you get more search results and the ball gets rolling and the mass builds and compounding returns start to accumulate.
-Or the reverse and your site traffic tanks, haha!
+Or the reverse and your site traffic tanks, ahaha!
 Anyway, even though correlation doesn't mean causation, the connection between receiving search traffic and accumulating CWV data (for better or for worse) is undeniable.